Domination When the Stars Are Out: Algorithms to Find Twins and Joins

-\begin{theorem} In $O(n (n+m))$ time, one can find a $1$-join in a connected graph $G$, or report that $G$ does not have such a join. \end{theorem} \begin{proof} Consider any BFS-spanning tree of $G$ and some diametral pair $(r,r')$ of this tree.
-If $G$ has a $1$-join $(A_{1}, A_{2})$, we know from the above lemma that at most one of $r,r'$ is in $A_{1} \cup A_{2}$.
-Assume \wloge that $r$ is not in $A_{1} \cup A_{2}$ (algorithmically we will actually try both $r$ and $r'$).
-Construct a BFS-spanning tree $T$ with $r$ as its root.
+\begin{theorem} In $O(n (n+m))$ time, one can find a $1$-join in a connected graph $G$, or report that $G$ does not have such a join. \end{theorem} \begin{proof} Consider any BFS spanning tree of $G$ and some diametral pair $(r,r')$ of this tree.
+If $G$ has a $1$-join $(A_{1}, A_{2})$, we know from Lemma~\ref{lem:diametralpair} that at most one of $r,r'$ is in $A_{1} \cup A_{2}$.
+Assume, \wloge that $r$ is not in $A_{1} \cup A_{2}$ (algorithmically we will actually try both $r$ and~$r'$).
+Construct a BFS spanning tree $T$ with $r$ as its root.